 How this occurs is down to a family of small RNA molecules known as microRNA.
 These snippets of code do not translate into proteins; instead, they are involved in regulating the expression of other genes.
 In particular, it is the MiR-183 cluster of microRNAs that are at work.

-MiR-183 microRNAs have previously been shown to reduce neuropathic pain, but the mechanisms behind this effect had not been uncovered.
+MiR-183 microRNAs have previously been shown to

 This new study demonstrated that, following injury, levels of these microRNAs drop, causing an increase in a certain type of ion channel.
 This hike in ion channel density switches the sensory neuron into a pain-transmitting neuron.

 “Our study shows that touch-sensitive nerves switch function and start producing pain, which can explain how hypersensitivity arises.
 MicroRNA regulation could also explain why people have such different pain thresholds.”

 Prof. Patrik Ernfors, Department of Medical Biochemistry and Biophysics, Karolinska Institutet

 Currently, gabapentin is often used to treat nerve pain, and although it works in around half of patients, its mechanism of action is not known.
 The researchers found that gabapentin works on touch-sensitive neurons.
 It blocks the ion channels that are increased as microRNA levels drop, effectively preventing the switch of roles from touch to pain transmission.